Dog Behavior Guide

 Dog Leash

-A leash is a close second to the crate as the most powerful training tool.
+A leash is the most powerful training tool available to humans.
 In the first few weeks or months of training, the dog should be kept on a leash or in a crate AT ALL TIMES.
-A puppy or dog in training should never have free range of the house or yard.
-It may seem strange to have your dog on a leash inside the house, but it is critical to developing a calm and confident dog who is in tune with what you expect from her.
-If you need both your hands to go about your daily routine, tether the dog to your waist or belt so that she moves around the house with you.
-Always hold the leash and tether on the LEFT side.
-If you’re going to watch TV, work on a computer or other stationary activity, you can tether the dog to a piece of furniture close by.
-The most important thing is that the dog is always near you and cannot run all over the house.
-Never use a “flexi-lead” or retractable leash.
+A puppy or new dog in the home should never have free range of the house or yard.
+It may seem strange to have your dog on a leash inside the home, but it is critical to establishing boundaries, structure, and discipline; it will help develop a calm and confident dog who is in tune with you and understand what you expect from her.

 Housebreaking Your Dog